 If you are in an accident and you believe the other driver failed to yield, you should always call the police.
 The police will evaluate the situation and prepare an objective report.
 The officer may also issue a ticket to the other driver.
 The police report and any traffic conviction can be important evidence in your claim.

 The City of Atlanta follows Georgia law, which lists many instances where a driver must yield right of way to others who are using the road.
-Bicyclist share the same rights as motorists and must also follow these traffic laws.
-Here are some common situations when you must yield right of way:
+Bicyclists share the same rights as motorists and must also follow these traffic laws.

 - When you arrive at an unmarked intersection at the same time as another driver, the driver on the left must yield to the driver on the right.